-A number of requirements of the Administration Regulations relate only to a "default arrangement" as defined in the Occupational Pension Schemes (Charges and Governance) Regulations 2015.
+A number of requirements of the Administration Regulations relate only to a "default arrangement", as defined in the Occupational Pension Schemes (Charges and Governance) Regulations 2015.

-The Scheme does not have a default fund for ongoing accrual.
-It is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.
-The Scheme is not used to meet any auto-enrolment obligations and no contributions are being paid into the Scheme.
+The Scheme does not have a default fund for ongoing accrual, and it is not a qualifying scheme within the meaning given by section 99 of the Pensions Act 2008.

+It is not, nor ever has been, used to meet any auto-enrolment obligations and no regular contributions are being, or ever have been, paid into the Scheme.
 The Scheme's assets are made up solely by way of member transfer payments into the Scheme.